augmentable-dev/phraser/README.md

 Open source phrase management microservice for your applications.
 A centralized phrase database (key-value store) for your APIs, frontends, or anything else.

 Hardcoding text (error messages, help text, feature explanations, etc.) into your source code is quick and dirty, but can be inefficient to maintain and especially difficult for non-developers (i.e. marketing) to modify.
+Use `phraser` to centrally manage as much (or as little) human-read text across your applications (frontends, API services, microservices, background jobs, etc).

 ### FAQs